gisquick/gisquick-doc/user-manual/user-interface.rst

 User page (:menuselection:`My profile` in the User menu) allows managing published projects and uploading new ones.

-*   In ``Projects`` search tab user can browse published projects including basic metadata.
+*   In Projects search tab user can browse published projects including basic metadata.
 *   A web map can be opened by clicking on its thumbnail.
 *   By clicking on its name, one can access project settings.
-*   New projects can be uploaded by clicking the ``New project`` button.
+*   New projects can be uploaded by clicking the New project button.
 Note that existing project will be automatically overwritten.
 *   The remaining number of possible projects and storage usage can be observed in the lower right corner.
 *   Logging out and changing the password is possible by clicking on the icon in the upper right corner.

-.. thumbnail:: ../img/user_interface/ui-user-menu.png
+.. thumbnail:: ../img/user_interface/ui-user-page.png